-Besides the upper and under servant offices used by domestic staff to accomplish their jobs, there were special sleeping quarters allotted to servants.
-Such sleeping quarters consisted of Under-servant and Upper-servant Bedrooms and Stranger-servant Bedrooms.
+Besides the upper and under servant offices used by domestic staff to accomplish their jobs, there were special servant bedrooms or sleeping quarters allotted to servants by the ultra wealthy who kept servants, such as the Consuelo Vanderbilt, Madame Récamier, or Elizabeth Patterson Bonaparte.
+Such servant quarters consisted of Under-servant and Upper-servant Bedrooms and Stranger-servant Bedrooms.

 - Stranger-servants’ rooms: Servants sometimes assisted or visited other large households to help with parties or special occasions.
-When this was done, special arrangements were needed to house visiting servants.
-The rooms provided for these visitors were called Stranger-servants’ rooms.
+When this was done, special arrangements were needed for the visiting servants.
+The servant bedrooms were called Stranger-servants’ rooms.
 These rooms were usually located within the same apartment as their equals and of each sex respectively.
 However, these Stranger-servants’ rooms were slightly superior to the accommodations of those used by the regular household staff.
 When there were many visiting servants, visiting valets needed to be provided with a separate room.
 It no such room was available, the valet’s room might be accomplished by using a partition to cordon off his bed, washstand, etc. and it helped to have it partitioned in such a way that he had a window.

 - Other Sleeping-rooms: Sometimes there were sleeping rooms for grooms or other Stable workers near the Stables.
 In large establishments, there might also be accommodations for married servants and their families and for unmarried grooms, stablemen. etc. For unmarried men, however, their accommodations were often dormitory style with their cubicles divided by a partition.